SparkCalcSparkCalc

 How We Calculate This

 Gross Yield = Annual Rent ÷ Purchase Price.
 After-Tax Yield = (NOI - Income Taxes) ÷ Purchase Price.
 Cap Rate = NOI ÷ Property Value.
 Cash-on-Cash = Annual Cash Flow ÷ Cash Invested.
+These are current-year metrics and do not project future appreciation or rent growth.

 Frequently Asked Questions